MelikaRad/MelikaRad/README.md

-### Hey there 👋
+### Dorood 👋
 I'm Melo
 and here's a brief intro:

 ### About Me
 - Dynamo with an insatiable appetite for learning.
 - Passionate about AI, computer vision, and natural language processing.
 - Currently exploring innovative projects at the intersection of AI and hardware.
 - Enthusiastic about mastering CUDA programming for hardware acceleration.
-- A sports enthusiast, spend much of my time working out and watching videos of martial arts.

 ### Interests
-- Sports and fitness
 - Exploring the fusion of AI and diverse domains
 - Distributed systems
-- Coffee with a cinnamon flavour, caffè mocha, mint tea
+- Cinnamon coffee, caffè mocha, sports and fitness, doom metal
-- Doom metal

 <!--
 **MelikaRad/MelikaRad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.